bok1c4/HTTP-Proxy/notes.md

 **Goal:** Extend the single-hop proxy to create a multi-hop chain (e.g., Proxy A → Proxy B → Destination).

+Build your own Multi-Hop proxy.
+Build and start multiple proxies, and route the trafiic between them for every client request.
+Also we need to have the encryption to have same behaviour as in Tor Network.

 - **What to Learn:**
   - Chain request forwarding across multiple proxy servers.
   - Network path building and recursive relaying.